lucmichalski/prestadock/README.md

 * `NGINX_SERVER_NAME` sets the default server name in `nginx.conf` and a few other locations.
 If you do not set this it will default to `localhost`.
 Typically this will be your domain name like `www.openbridge.com`.
 Note: Incorrectly setting a server name can create issues as many parts of the service rely on this matching your domain.

-Also, you will also want to take note of the `WORDPRESS_ADMIN_PASSWORD`.
+Also, you will also want to take note of the `PRESTASHOP_ADMIN_PASSWORD`.
 This is the password you would use to login to PrestaShop via the `wp-admin` console.
-The default username is set via `WORDPRESS_ADMIN` and is `admin`.
+The default username is set via `PRESTASHOP_ADMIN` and is `admin`.

 As always, keep your ENV file safe and secure.